Where are Crab Snares Legal? State Guide & Laws 2026

 Proper Gear Marking and Identification

-States requiring gear marking typically specify buoy colors, sizes, and information display.
-Washington mandates red-and-white buoys with the owner's name and address.
-California requires similar identification to prevent gear conflicts and enable lost gear return.
+States requiring gear marking specify buoy colors, sizes, and information display.
+Washington mandates red-and-white buoys with the owner's name and address clearly visible.
+California requires similar identification on all crab gear to prevent conflicts and enable lost gear recovery.

 Seasonal Closures and Restricted Periods

-Closure periods protect crabs during vulnerable life stages, particularly molting seasons.
+Closure periods protect crabs during vulnerable life stages, particularly molting seasons when their shells are soft and they cannot withstand harvesting stress.
 These restrictions vary by location but generally occur during late summer and fall months.

-During closures, some states allow alternative gear types that don't trap crabs, such as ring nets that lie flat on the seafloor.
+During closures, some states allow alternative gear types that don't trap crabs in rigid containers, such as ring nets that lie flat on the seafloor.
+Always verify current regulations before fishing during transitional periods.

 StateLegal StatusTarget SpeciesKey Restrictions